StraitsX/EIPs/EIPS/eip-pbmrc1.md

 By mapping the underlying ERC-1155 token model with an additional data structure, it allows for the flexibility in the management of multiple token types within the same smart contract with multiple conditional unwrapping logic attached to each token type which reduces the gas costs as there is no need to deploy multiple smart contracts for each token types.

 1. This EIP makes no assumption on access control and under what conditions can a function be executed.
-It is the responsibility of the PBM creator to determine what a user is able to do and the conditions by which it is useable.
+It is the responsibility of the PBM Creator to determine what a user is able to do and the conditions by which it is useable.

 2. The event notifies subscribers whoever are interested to learn an asset is being consumed.